w3c/html-ruby/explainers/ruby-tts.md

 ### Full automation

-While historically, speech user agents have been insufficiently sofisticated to reliably provide the correct reading for ruby without author gudiance, it could be hoped that with improvements in text-to-speech dictionaries, and with improvements in context-aware heuristics, this problemm could be solved without any need for authors to annotate their ruby content in any way, as user agents automatically and correctly determine whether any given ruby annotation is phonetic or complementary.
+While historically, speech user agents have been insufficiently sophisticated to reliably provide the correct reading for ruby without author guidance, it could be hoped that with improvements in text-to-speech dictionaries, and with improvements in context-aware heuristics, this problem could be solved without any need for authors to annotate their ruby content in any way, as user agents automatically and correctly determine whether any given ruby annotation is phonetic or complementary.